reviczky/pstoedit/doc/readme.txt

 Try to run it on golfer.ps or tiger.ps that comes with Ghostscript, e.g., pstoedit -f <your format> <local path where GhostScript is installed>/examples/tiger.ps tiger.<suffix>

+Since versiomn 4.0, there is also a GUI for pstoedit - PstoeditQtGui

-Some features that are no supported by every backend of pstoedit:
+Some features that are not supported by every backend of pstoedit:
 	* bitmap images (just for some backends and only a subset of the PostScript image operators)
 	* general fill patterns
 	* clipping (only partially via the -sclip option)